3saster/fullscrn_huds/readme.txt

   [ALL] MENUDEF: Reorganization into submenus ("General Settings", "Optional Settings", "Stats") [ALL] General Settings: "Force HUD override" option added.
 This will override any other custom HUD and
                           use this HUD instead, regardless of load order (intended for autoload in particular) [ALL] Stats: "Powerup timers" option added.
-Works exactly the same as in LevelInfo v1.22 by Tekish (for now) [ALL] Active powerup icons (e.g. Tome of Power or Wings of Wrath) no longer block stats [DOOM/CHEX/HACX/HERETIC] Secondary ammo now displayed if required (Hexen already did this) [DOOM] Automatic compatibility added for Pirate Doom [CHEX] Berserk mode indicator CVAR from Doom no longer saved to ini [HACX] No longer uses modified STBAR lump, but instead adds a small black patch to cover mugshot background [ALL] Fixed stats in top-right not moving correctly when the vid_fps CVAR is on
+Works exactly the same as in Tekish's LevelInfo v1.22 (for now) [ALL] Stats: Fixed top-right stats not moving correctly when the vid_fps CVAR is on [ALL] Stats: Active powerup icons (e.g. Tome of Power or Wings of Wrath) no longer block stats [DOOM/CHEX/HACX/HERETIC] Secondary ammo now displayed if required (Hexen already did this) [DOOM] Automatic compatibility added for Pirate Doom [CHEX] Berserk mode indicator CVAR from Doom no longer saved to ini [HACX] No longer uses modified STBAR lump, but instead adds a small black patch to cover mugshot background

 > Version 5.1.2 (Nov 4, 2019)
   [ALL] MENUDEF: Code optimization (now only HacX needs two files, all other games just one)